SrijaAlla/Mobile-Number-Verification-with-OTP-/twilio/README.md

 # Voice Mail with  TWILIO

-This uses twilio service to call a number
+This uses twilio service to call a number.
+The number you use is provided by twilio and should be verified by it.

 ## Some Information